Try Cross-Country Skiing in Lillehammer!

-An Unforgettable Experience for the whole family, a group of friends, a couple or solo.
+An unforgettable experience for the whole family, a group of friends, a couple or solo.

 What you’ll experience

-Comprehensive Introduction: Our English-speaking instructors are experts at teaching the basics.
+Our English-speaking instructors are experts at teaching the basics.
 You'll learn everything from how to put on your skis to simple techniques for gliding, turning, and braking.
-We focus on classic cross-country skiing, the most common style in Norway.

-Equipment Included: Forget about buying or renting equipment!
+Forget about buying or renting equipment!
 We provide everything you need: skis, poles, and boots in all sizes.

-Important information: To stay comfortable, we recommend dressing in layers that can be adjusted as needed.
+To stay comfortable, we recommend dressing in layers that can be adjusted as needed.
 A waterproof outer layer, along with gloves, a hat, and warm socks, is essential for keeping warm while skiing.

 Courses may be cancelled or rescheduled due to weather conditions.